CWU ‘Low Level Letterbox’ Campaign:

-This is an update for Postal Branches on the continuing work and campaigning being undertaken by the Health, Safety & Environment Department on this important subject, further to LTBs 040/22, 98/19 and 142/2019.
+This is an update for Postal Branches on the continuing work and campaigning being undertaken by the Health, Safety & Environment department on this important subject, further to LTBs 98/19 and 142/2019, as well as in response to enquiries received regarding new housing developments which have low level letter boxes fitted.

-The Communication Workers Union, on behalf of postmen and women, has campaigned for the introduction of new legislation to stop low-level letter boxes being installed in new-build houses for many years.
+The Communication Workers Union, on behalf of postmen and women, has campaigned to stop low-level letter boxes being installed in new-build houses for many years.

-Around 750,000 homes have been built across the UK in the last 4 years and with no ‘mandatory’ regulation controlling letter box height in place, many have been built with low level letter boxes which cause so many problems for Royal Mail delivery workers.
+With no ‘mandatory’ regulation controlling it in place, tens, possibly hundreds of thousands of those homes could potentially be built with low level letter boxes which cause so many problems for Royal Mail delivery workers.

 EN 13724 ‘Postal Services – Apertures Of Private Letter Boxes And Letter Plates’ specifies the requirements and the test methods of the apertures for the delivery of letter post items when fitted in accordance with the manufacturer’s instructions.
 It takes into account security, impregnability, safety, ergonomics and performance for the recipient, and safety, ergonomics and efficiency for postal delivery personnel.
 It allows the daily delivery in good condition of a great majority of post items.

-The Union has been assured that; “Postal workers’ safety in the review of building regulations is included as part of Government’s commitment in bringing about the biggest improvement in building and fire safety for a generation.”
-The assurance is of course welcomed – but the big question remains – when will we see the needed legislative changes?
+The Minister’s closing remarks and warm words that; “Postal workers’ safety in the review of building regulations is included as part of Government’s commitment in bringing about the biggest improvement in building and fire safety for a generation” – are of course welcomed – but the big question remains – when will we see the needed legislative changes?

 At least we are making progress, all be it slowly.
 We will continue our campaigning and keep the pressure on Government at every opportunity.
 Branches will continue to be updated.